yingpublic/RMI-AI/README.md

 * Data are small-to-medium, where deep learning needs large data
 * Igor Halperin: (Deep) feedforward neural nets, autoencoders and LSTM seem to be the state of the art of ML in finance, based on what is published and presented at different conferences.
 [Quora](https://www.quora.com/What-is-the-state-of-the-art-in-simulating-financial-price-series)
 * Igor Halperin: ML currently un-explainable in finance [Quora](https://www.quora.com/What-is-being-done-at-the-academic-level-so-as-to-make-ML-algorithms-more-interpretable-for-regulators-in-finance-risk-space)
+* Financial time-series is a partial information game (POMDP), so needs RL
+> * High frequency trading and algorithmic trading are the main drivers of price at short intervals (< 1 day).
+> * Opening and closing prices have their own patterns - both in stocks and futures - the two asset classes I have worked with.
+> * News and rumors are the driving forces when it comes to multi-day horizons.
+Specific company news can happen at any time without any prior notice.
+However, the timeline for some events is known beforehand.
+Company result schedule, as well as the economic data calendar, are known beforehand.
+> * Value investing and economic cycles matter the most when it comes to price changes at a multi-year range.

 ------------